BlogMoving to Colombia

 Showing original language

-Searching for local ads just got more precise: you can now search by radius and post with an approximate location.
-This helps when the entire city is too big, but a specific neighborhood still has few ads.
+The search for local listings just got more precise: now you can search by radius and post with approximate location.
+This helps when the entire city is too large, but an exact neighborhood still has few listings.

-- You can now search for ads by radius in kilometers from the homepage and from /search.
+• Now you can search listings by radius in kilometers from the homepage and from /search.

-- When posting, you can add an approximate location using a map, pin, or address/place search.
+• When posting, you can add an approximate location with map, pin, or address/place search.

-- The public location remains approximate: we help find the right neighborhood without exposing anyone's front door.
+• The public location stays approximate: we help you find the right neighborhood without exposing anyone's door.

-- The system uses OpenStreetMap as a base and is adapted to the reality of addresses in Colombia.
+• The system uses OpenStreetMap as its base and is adapted to the reality of addresses in Colombia.

-The idea is simple: if you are looking for a room near Laureles, a farm at a reasonable distance from Cali, a motorcycle in your area, or an in-person service near your home, you shouldn't have to rely only on a city-wide list.
-Now you can go to search ads and filter by a point and a radius in kilometers.
+The idea is simple: if you're looking for a room near Laureles, a farm at a reasonable distance from Cali, a motorcycle in your area, or a local service near your home, you shouldn't depend only on a city-by-city list.
+Now you can go to search listings and filter by a point and a radius in kilometers.

 What you can do now

-- Combine filters.
-You can use radius along with category, price, ad type, and search text.
+• Combine filters.
+You can use radius together with category, price, listing type, and search text.

-- Post better.
-In the posting flow, sellers can add an approximate location so the ad appears in nearby searches.
+• Post better.
+In the posting flow, sellers can add an approximate location so the listing appears in nearby searches.

 Why we don't ask for the exact address

-Colombia does have addresses and postal codes, but digital coverage doesn't work the same way as in the United States.
-In many municipalities, rural areas (veredas), and neighborhoods, an address might not appear perfectly on open maps, or it might have several ways of being written.
-That is why we don't want to force anyone to write a full address to be able to post.
+Colombia does have addresses and postal codes, but digital coverage doesn't work the same as in the United States.
+In many municipalities, rural areas, and neighborhoods, an address may not appear perfect on open maps, or it may have several ways to be written.
+That's why we don't want to force anyone to write a complete address to be able to post.

-Our approach is more Colombian and safer: city or municipality is mandatory, neighborhood/vereda when it makes sense, and an optional approximate location for cases where distance matters.
-For housing, farms, vehicles, local services, and in-person jobs, that approximation greatly improves the quality of contact without turning the ad into a display of a private address.
+Our approach is more Colombian and safer: city or municipality required, neighborhood/rural area when it makes sense, and an optional approximate location for cases where distance matters.
+In housing, farms, vehicles, local services, and in-person jobs, that approximation greatly improves the quality of contact without turning the listing into an exposure of the private address.

 How to use radius search

 On the homepage: open the side filters on desktop or the filter sheet on mobile.
-In the distance section, you can use your location, search for a city as a reference point, or clear the radius to return to a national or city-wide search.
+In the distance section you can use your location, search for a city as a reference point, or clear the radius to go back to a national or city-wide search.

-In /search: use the location block to activate the radius.
-If you already entered with a URL that includes latitude, longitude, and radius, the page keeps that context and sorts nearby results first.
+On /search: use the location block to activate the radius.
+If you already entered with a URL that includes latitude, longitude, and radius, the page keeps that context and orders nearby results first.

-In /post: when the ad type benefits from location, you can search for an address or place, click on the map, drag the pin, or use your location.
-If the place doesn't appear, we don't block the post: you can choose the approximate point manually.
+On /post: when the listing type benefits from location, you can search for an address or place, click on the map, drag the pin, or use your location.
+If the place doesn't appear, we don't block the posting: you can choose the approximate point manually.

-What if the place doesn't exist on the map
+What happens if the place doesn't exist on the map

-This will happen sometimes, especially with rural areas (veredas), new housing complexes, informal neighborhood names, or locally written addresses.
-That is why the flow doesn't rely only on the geocoder.
-If a search finds no results, the seller can move the map and choose an approximate point.
+This will happen sometimes, especially with rural areas, new developments, informal neighborhood names, or addresses written in local ways.
+That's why the flow doesn't depend only on the geocoder.
+If a search doesn't find results, the seller can move the map and choose an approximate point.
 For buyers, searching by city and neighborhood continues to work as a backup.

 Why this matters for Colombia

-Marketplaces fail when the location is too broad or too strict.
-If everything lives only at the city level, Bogota, Medellin, or Cali feel huge.
+Marketplaces fail when location is either too broad or too strict.
+If everything only lives at the city level, Bogota, Medellin, or Cali feel enormous.
 If we push everyone to neighborhoods with little inventory, the user finds empty pages.
-Radius search gives us a middle ground: city first, neighborhood as a refinement, and proximity when the user really needs it.
+Radius search gives us a middle ground: city first, neighborhood as refinement, and proximity when the user really needs it.

 This change also strengthens our use of OpenStreetMap.
-We remain OSM-first for maps and geocoding, but with cache, limits, explicit search, and an experience that doesn't treat Colombia as if it were a clone of United States ZIP codes.
+We remain OSM-first for maps and geocoding, but with caching, limits, explicit search, and an experience that doesn't treat Colombia as if it were a clone of US ZIP codes.

-If you are going to post for the first time, also check out the step-by-step guide on how to post a free ad.
-For housing, this improvement works very well together with the guide on affordable renting in Colombia, because it allows you to go from a broad search to a realistic area.
+If you're going to post for the first time, also check out the step-by-step guide on how to post a free listing.
+For housing, this improvement works very well together with the guide on affordable rent in Colombia, because it allows you to move from a broad search to a realistic area.

 What's coming

-- Better suggestions for neighborhoods, rural areas (veredas), and municipalities with active inventory.
+• Better suggestions for neighborhoods, rural areas, and municipalities with active inventory.

-- Alerts with backup: exact neighborhood when there is enough supply, city or nearby when not.
+• Alerts with backup: exact neighborhood when there's enough supply, city or nearby when there isn't.

 Frequently asked questions about location